MaiJi97/Leetcode/README.md

 <img width="551" alt="Screen Shot 2022-07-10 at 1 39 28 PM" src="https://user-images.githubusercontent.com/106039830/178155926-88a1980b-ad9b-4422-a0ae-192911589385.png">

 ## Intervals 问题
-Basic idea is to sort first, then 同向双指针, need to consider different situations (ie. has intersection, no intersection, etc)
+Traditional greedy problems.
+Basic procedure is to sort first, either by start or by end, then use 同向双指针, need to consider different situations (ie. has intersection, no intersection, etc)

 ## Sorting
 Merge sort, quick sort, bucket sort (often used together with hashmap <element, frequency>, to keep a mapping between element and frequencies, hashmap interchangeable with array / bucket sort)